 But when measuring out one fluid ounce of something other than water, it won't necessarily weigh one ounce.
 One fluid ounce of olive oil (two tablespoons) weighs less than an ounce.
 One fluid ounce of honey weighs nearly 1.4 ounces.

-Many of the pages here include direction on how the smoker is used with the particular recipe.
+Many of the smoker recipes include directions on how the smoker is used with that particular recipe.
 If not, you'll find a link to another page that will give you some direction.

 Most of these smoker recipes will mention the preferred type of wood to use, but if there's no mention of a wood, use your best judgement.
-Most types of wood smoke will work with anything as long as you don't apply too much.
+Most types of smoker woods will work with anything as long as you don't apply too much.